 Variegated foliage is less commonly tricolored (or even quadricolored, as in the case of the aptly named Agave lophantha 'Quadricolor,' which bears four colors on one leaf).
 Examples of plants that bear leaves containing three colors are Harriet Waldman' Japanese maple tree (Acer palmatum), Arctic kiwi vine (Actinidia kolomikta 'Arctic Beauty), 'Tricolor' sage (Salvia officinalis), and the Tricolor beech tree (Fagus sylvatica 'Roseomarginata').

-Another interesting twist in the tale of variegation is that the two colors found on a plant's leaves can change according to season.
-Thus 'Alexander' is a variegated plant, but, whereas the two different colors in early spring are pink and green, in the summer they are white and green.
+Another interesting twist in the tale of variegation is that the two colors found on a plant's leaves can change according to the season.
+Thus Lysimachia punctata 'Alexander' is a variegated plant, but, whereas the two different colors in early spring are pink and green, in the summer they are white and green.

-How do these chimeras (as they are sometimes called) of the plant kingdom form, in the first place?
+What is the reason behind the variegation?
+How do these odd-balls of the plant kingdom form, in the first place?
 Well, there is more than one possible cause.
 But as the Royal Horticultural Society remarks, the variegated plants you see for sale on the shelves of garden centers are generally the result of mutations that plant developers have found and propagated.

 Other Examples of Variegated Plants

 A number of shrubs bear variegated foliage.
 There are three examples in the Euonymus genus that are commonly grown in people's landscaping: 'Emerald Gaiety' euonymus, Moonshadow' euonymus, and Emerald 'n' Gold euonymus.